tarwn/lessthandot-hugo/blogs/content/posts/2009-03-21-check-your-msn-status-from-asp-net.md

   <img src="/wp-content/uploads/blogs/WebDev/MSN3.gif" alt="" title="" width="713" height="134" />
 </div>

-What we need to do is to use the URL from the “src” attribute in the above link, and in my case it looked like:
+What we need to do is to use the URL from the "src" attribute in the above link, and in my case it looked like:

 _